giraruba99/Mission_to_Mars/README.md

    # Conclusion

-   * In this important project, there are so many moving parts that neen to come together for out application to work.
+   * In this important project, there are so many moving parts that need to come together for out application to work, that makes this project very interesting.
    * We were able to scrape mars data from different sources and bring together the scraped data to display on our local host browser.